Disclosure: I get commissions for purchases made through affiliate links in this post.

 I’m answering How will I teach homeschool high school biology?
 It was the one that stumped me the most this year and caused me the most stress until I got it answered.

 There were 2 possibilities for us.
 Doing the dissections here at home wasn’t one of them. 🙂 The first idea was to join a local class and have an experienced teacher teach my boys.
 We were going to do this, but then the teacher wasn’t sure if she was going to be able to teach it.
-So, I started looking for another solution and found out about Landry Academy.
+So, I started looking for another solution and found out about College Prep Science.

 Here are the labs and activities they did:

 - Autopsy style dissections (similar to human):